Research Guide to the Criminal Case Files of Fort Smith, Arkansas, 1860-1896

 Sentence Record Books, 1884-1909.
 Each sentence record book contains information on persons sentenced by the court to confinement.
-In addition to the jail at Fort Smith, prisoners were sent to a variety of institutions, including state and county penitentiaries in Arkansas, Illinois, Michigan, New York, and Ohio, reform schools in the District of Columbia and Maryland, and the U.S. penitentiary at Fort Leavenworth, Kansas.
+In addition to the jail at Fort Smith, prisoners were sent to a variety of institutions, including state and county penitentiaries in Arkansas, Illinois, Michigan, New York, and Ohio, reform schools in the District of Columbia and Maryland, and the U.S. penitentiary at Leavenworth, Kansas.
 Each entry contains the name of the defendant, indictment number, criminal offense, place and length of confinement, amount of fine, and the sentencing date.
-The sentence books have been scanned by the staff of the National Archives at Fort Worth, and CDs of the scanned volumes are available on site.
-Each volume on CD contains its own index by last name.

 To learn if an individual is listed in the sentence books, see the list of names entered in the Fort Smith Sentence Books.
 The lists include the first and last name of each defendant, alias, indictment number, charge, date, and place of incarceration.
 Be sure to note the indictment number as this number will correspond to the criminal case in the common law record books below.
 This database was created by National Archives at Fort Worth volunteers and may not be complete.
 If an individual has a criminal case file but is not listed in the sentence books, he or she may have been found not guilty or the case never came before the court.

 If the individual went to jail or a penitentiary, more records may be available at other locations.
-The National Archives at Kansas City, Missouri has inmate case files for prisoners at the U.S. Penitentiary in Leavenworth, and has made a name index available online.
+The National Archives at Kansas City has inmate case files for prisoners at the Leavenworth Federal Penitentiary (partial name index).
 The Burton Collection, Detroit Public Library has inmate registers and physicians reports from the Detroit penitentiary.

 Transcripts of Testimony -- they only cover 1889-1899.
 Until 1889, cases heard in the Federal court of the Western District of Arkansas could not be appealed to any other court.
 Presidential pardons were the only recourse for those sentenced to death for capital crimes.
 After 1889, criminals could appeal to the U.S. Supreme Court.
 These records are arranged alphabetically and consist of transcripts of testimony given in the criminal proceedings.
 To see if a defendant has a transcript, see Transcripts of Testimony.
 This list includes the name of each defendant, charge, and date of transcript.
 NOTE: Presidential commutations of sentences are not included in the transcript; they are located within the individual's case file.
 To find out how to locate criminal case files, go to Step 1.

-You may send your request for the case papers by mail to our address: National Archives at Fort Worth, 1400 John Burgess Dr., Fort Worth, TX, 76140 OR email us: firstname.lastname@example.org.
-Be sure to include the jacket information from ARC or Ancestry when requesting copies of the Fort Smith jackets.
+You may send your request for the case papers by mail to our address: National Archives at Kansas City, 400 W. Pershing Road, Kansas City, MO 64108 OR email us: firstname.lastname@example.org.
+Be sure to include the jacket information from the National Archives Catalog or Ancestry when requesting copies of the Fort Smith jackets.